Bures geodesics and quantum metrology: Geodesics as physical evolutions

 \section{Geodesics as physical evolutions}

 We show in this section that the Bures geodesics correspond to physical evolutions of the system coupled to an ancilla and that such evolutions are non-Markovian.

-Let us recall that the dynamics of a quantum system coupled to its environment is obtained by letting the total system (system and environment) evolve unitarily under some Hamiltonian $H$ and then tracing out over the environment (referred to as the ancilla $\AAA$ in what follows).
+Let us recall that the dynamics of an open quantum system coupled to its environment is obtained by letting the total system (system and environment) evolve unitarily under some Hamiltonian $H$ and then tracing out over the environment (referred to as the ancilla $\AAA$ in what follows).
 The system state at time $t \geq 0$ is given by

 where $\ket{\Psi}$ is the system--ancilla initial state.
-Although one usually assumes that the system starts interacting with the ancilla at $t=0$, so that $\ket{\Psi} = \ket{\psi} \ket{\alpha}$ is a product state, in general the system and ancilla can be initially entangled.
+Although one usually assumes that the system starts interacting with the ancilla at $t=0$, so that $\ket{\Psi} = \ket{\psi} \ket{\alpha}$ is a product state, in general the two subsystems can be initially entangled.

-We have seen in Sec.~\ref{sec-Bures_geodesics} that the Bures geodesics $\gamma_{\geo,V}(\tau)$ joining two states $\rho$ and $\sigma \in \states^\inv$ are the projection of horizontal pure state geodesics $\ket{\Psi_{\geo,V} (\tau)}$ on an enlarged system with Hilbert space $\Kk= \Hh \otimes \Hh_\AAA$, \ie,
+We have seen in Sec.~\ref{sec-Bures_geodesics} that the Bures geodesics $\gamma_{\geo,V}(\tau)$ joining two states $\rho$ and $\sigma \in \states^\inv$ are the projection of horizontal pure--state geodesics $\ket{\Psi_{\geo,V} (\tau)}$ on an enlarged system with Hilbert space $\Kk= \Hh \otimes \Hh_\AAA$, \ie,

 where $\ket{\Psi_{\geo,V} (\tau)}$ is given by (\ref{eq-horizontal_geodesics_sphere}).
 The following theorem shows that one can associate a Hamiltonian to the latter geodesic.

 \begin{theorem} Consider the system-ancilla Hamiltonian